A Complex and Technical Production

 Seed quality starts with the growers’ plots.
 Good knowledge of cultivation practices ensures a production of raw (farm gate) seeds of maximum quality.
 This is the reason why in France, growers who multiply seeds receive technical assistance meant to help them plan and organize their main production steps and thus secure a successful crop.

 The cooperation among the various actors must be complete, in order not to alter the quality of the end product.
-The actors must also strictly observe the technical regulations on seed production, inspection, and certification, established by the GNIS-SOC
+The actors must also strictly observe the technical regulations on seed production, inspection, and certification, established by the SEMAE-SOC

 A Specific Production